eberban/eberban/books/refgram/src/from_scratch/core_to_complete/sets.md

 ## Improved composability

-Most of the vocabulary use set arguments to handle distributive and collective behavior.
-However the above predicates use a property over a generic argument instead of a set, meaning that set-based predicates cannot be used in it without wrapping this argument into a set.
-We'll thus define a serie of predicates that performs this wrapping automatically.
+Most of the vocabulary uses set arguments to handle distributive and collective behavior.
+However, the above predicates use a property over a generic argument instead of a set, meaning that set-based predicates cannot be used as arguments unless they are wrapped into sets.
+We'll thus define a series of predicates that performs this wrapping automatically.

 <spoiler>

-__tca:__ `[E:tcai a]` is a set containing exactly one member, and satisfy `[A:(tcai a)]`.
+__tca:__ `[E:tcai a]` is a set containing exactly one member and satisfies `[A:(tcai a)]`.
 ---
 ```
 po tca ke gia be